-The requirement that the goods must be returned within 3 years can be waived in exceptional circumstances.
+The requirement that the goods must be returned within 3 years can be waived by HMRC in exceptional circumstances.

 What you can claim relief on

-You can get relief on goods being imported into the UK following their export from the UK as free circulation goods.
+You can get relief on goods being imported into:

-- goods exported from the UK as free circulation goods and those that benefit from agricultural measures
+- goods exported from Great Britain or Northern Ireland as free circulation goods benefitting from agricultural measures

-- goods exported from the UK following inward processing
+- goods exported from Great Britain or Northern Ireland following inward processing

-- goods previously declared to end-use (if the goods are put to the same authorised use when imported)
+- goods imported into Northern Ireland which were previously declared to end-use in Northern Ireland or the EU (if the goods are put to the same authorised use when imported)

 - goods temporarily exported using the Admission Temporaire (Temporary Admission) (ATA) or Carnet de Passages en Douane (CPD) carnet procedures

 - goods declared for an outward processing procedure and exported, that remain: